 The Research and Awards Committee wishes to announce the winning projects for the 2014-2015 Research Awards.
 Four proposals were able to be funded:

-- Economics, knowledge, attitudes and practices of West African bushmeat in Minnesota and in VFR travelers.
-Dr. Jonathan D. Alpern, United States, Principal Investigator
+- Economics, knowledge, attitudes and practices of West African bushmeat in Minnesota and in VFR travellers.
+Dr. Jonathan D. Alpern, United States of America, Principal Investigator

-- International pediatric travelers: risk perception, incidence of disease and adherence with recommendations at a tertiary care centre based travel clinic.
+- International pediatric travellers: risk perception, incidence of disease and adherence with recommendations at a tertiary care centre based travel clinic.
 Dr. Shaun K. Morris, Canada, Principal Investigator

 - Development and validation of a novel molecular schistosomiasis viability assay for assessment of treatment success.
 Dr. Mirjam Schunk, Germany, Principal Investigator

-- ELDEST-study: morbidity in elderly travelers during a short-term stay abroad, a prospective cohort study.
-Ms. Jessica Vlot, Netherlands, Principal Investigator
+- ELDEST-study: morbidity in elderly travellers during a short-term stay abroad, a prospective cohort study.
+Ms. Jessica Vlot, The Netherlands, Principal Investigator

 The winning projects for the 2013-2014 Research Awards.
 Three proposals were able to be funded: